SummaryRead the full fact sheet

-- Tooth decay and gum disease – teeth which are very close together can be harder to clean properly.
-A build-up of plaque can lead to tooth decay and gum disease.
+- and – teeth that are very close together can be harder to clean properly.
+A build-up of plaque can lead to tooth decay and gum disease

 Diagnosis of teeth and jaw alignment problems

-Problems with teeth and jaw alignment are identified using a number of tests, including:
+Problems with teeth and jaw alignment are identified using a number of tests, such as:

 - x-rays of the mouth